ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 away the browser details through drivers such that our automation logic becomes browser neutral.

+## Compiling and running

+Requires Visual Studio 2017 with F# language support.

 To run SharePointAddInsAutomation, first change the variables marked as such at the top of Program.fs.
 Next either re-compile and run the executable or execute the code in F# interactive.

-## Compiling

-Use Visual Studio 2017.

 ## Supported platforms